 Player Punch: Early in The Drowned City, a quest becomes available to locate a camping-obsessed guild that has been missing in the labyrinth for several days.
 Following the clues they leave from campsite to campsite, the last you stumble on is described as a scene of carnage (blood everywhere, tattered and broken equipment and whatnot); naturally, you believe they were all killed by monsters.
 Subverted when you go to report the quest at the pub, as Missy almost flat-out tells you that the guild members are freakin' fine, and that all the blood at the campsite was from the monsters that interrupted their beauty sleep.

-Played jarringly straight later: If you agreed to help Hypatia and Agata enter the second stratum, then you eventually find them there, and Agata presses you to tell him the location of a nest of Sea Wanderers you found earlier while Hypatia begs you not to, as she already had a traumatizing encounter with them before.
+Played straight later (maybe, the game never explicitly says that either character is dead: If you agreed to help Hypatia and Agata enter the second stratum, then you eventually find them there, and Agata presses you to tell him the location of a nest of Sea Wanderers you found earlier while Hypatia begs you not to, as she already had a traumatizing encounter with them before.
 You just decide whether to tell him or not and think nothing of it when he runs off to find them.
-Then you decide to follow him, and go to the room and find one of the two fucking dead while the other is cradling their body.
-There is no way to avoid this happening, as saying "Yes" or "No" only determines which dies (saying "Yes" means Agata dies, while "No" kills Hypatia).
+Then you decide to follow him, and go to the room and find one of the two either dead or unconcious while the other is cradling their body.
+There is no way to avoid this happening, as saying "Yes" or "No" only determines which dies (saying "Yes" means Agata gets hurt, while "No" is for Hypatia).
 There is no way to back out of this, except for refusing to help them enter the second stratum in the first place.
 Then you literally never see them again, and you're free to pretendthey gave up and went home peacefully if you'd like.
-A bit anticlimactic, but hey.

 Replacement Scrappy: When early info about The Drowned City was released, and fans learned the original classes wouldn't return, Gladiators were blasted as being generic and vastly inferior 'replacements' for the Dark Hunter class, despite players not knowing anything about it beyond the physical appearance of one representative.
 Thankfully, this reaction died down over time.